Manage dependencies#

 There are two similar commands to do this job with a slight difference:

-will check the lock file and relock if it mismatches with project file, then install.pdm sync
+pdm installwill check the lock file and relock if it mismatches with project file, then install.pdm syncinstalls dependencies in the lock file and will error out if it doesn't exist.
+Besides,pdm synccan also remove unneeded packages if--cleanoption is given.

 Select a subset of dependencies with CLI options#